Architecture for High School 1

 Instructor: David Nance

-This course introduces students to the fundamentals of architecture and also helps them learn to use software to create architectural drawings and renderings.
+This course introduces students to the fundamentals of architecture and equips them with the skills to use software to create architectural drawings and renderings.
 Students will learn about space and form, structural integrity and safety, responsible use of materials, and other issues.
 They will also study education and career paths related to architecture.

 Throughout the year, students will create physical and digital models.
-They will work on one large project each semester, with small tasks building up to the final project each semester.
-They will learn to identify and meet needs and will learn to document their process and their finished product.
+They will work on one large project each semester, with small tasks culminating in the final project.
+They will learn to identify and meet needs and to document their process and final product.

-Students will have the flexibility to choose which materials they want to use when building models, so the materials listed here are for guidance, not specific requirements.
+Students will have the flexibility to choose which materials they wish to use when building models; the materials listed here are for guidance only, not specific requirements.

 Course Structure

 Each semester will build toward a different final project.
-During the first semester, students will learn about space and form, will experiment with physical modeling, will learn about documentation and representation (i.e., creating architectural drawings), and will learn to evaluate the program for a proposed structure.
-They will learn to use a variety of software programs and other tools to carry out their work.
+During the first semester, students will learn about space and form, experiment with physical modeling, learn about documentation and representation (i.e., creating architectural drawings), and evaluate the program for a proposed structure.
+They will learn to use a variety of software and other tools to perform their work.
 During the second semester, they will learn about materials (wood, concrete, etc.), structural integrity, safety, sustainability, and systems (HVAC, plumbing, etc.).

 Who should enroll?

-High school students with an interest in architecture should enroll.
+High school students interested in architecture should enroll.
 Although this is designed as an introductory course, students with some previous experience are also welcome.
 Previous or concurrent design experience (i.e., Graphic Design) is beneficial but not necessary.

 Technology Requirements